mysticatea/cpx/README.md

                               <dest> directory before the first copying.
     -L, --dereference         Follow symbolic links when copying from them.
     -h, --help                Print usage information.
     --include-empty-dirs      The flag to copy empty directories which is matched with the glob.
+    --no-initial              The flag to not copy at the initial time of watch.
+                              Use together '--watch' option.
     -p, --preserve            The flag to copy attributes of files.
                               This attributes are uid, gid, atime, and mtime.
     -t, --transform <name>    A module name to transform each file. cpx lookups